Jade Novah: Other work

 In 2018, Novah also went viral for her comedic parody YouTube video where she portrayed Beyoncé, Toni Braxton, and others.
 That year she was also a music mentor for contestants on The Four.
 She began working as a VJ for V-103's morning show in January 2019 and left after nine months to focus on her career.
 Novah has appeared on the TV show That's My Jam on NBC.

 In 2023, she appeared in a Season 34 episode of The Simpsons.

-In 2025, Jade Novah starred in the Netflix comedy Miss Govenor.
+In 2025, Jade Novah starred in the Netflix comedy Miss Governor.

 Personal life

 Novah is married to Devin Johnson, her producer and music manager.